dreamcat4/docker-images/pxe/README.md

 * As those cannot be re-distributed / downloaded from here.
 * Follow instructions in the `/pxe` example folder, how to unpack those missing boot files.

-To get these first 4 [SAMBA] boot options working you also need to:
+To get the [SAMBA] boot options working you also need to:

 * Mount required installer ISOs each on separate local samba shares.
 * Can use something else e.g. `dreamcat4/samba-iso` helper image to do that with.

+To get the ubuntu boot options working you also need to:

+* Read further instructions in the `ubuntu` menu entry of `boot.ipxe` configuration file
+* To set in there your samba username, password etc. for the samba share of the ubuntu livecd iso file

+To get the ubuntu persistence mode working with `casper-rw` file, you will also need to:

+* Read further instructions in the `ubuntu_casper_rw` menu entry of `boot.ipxe` configuration file
+* Use legacy mode?
+It was not working for me in UEFI pxe boot mode.

 Please see in the subfolder `pxe.example/*/README.md` for further instructions per OS.